How we are working towards prevention and diagnostics of Alzheimer’s, and drug treatments for AD, Parkinson’s ALS and other neurodegenerative diseases

 Centenarians – the super agers that are the extreme of the extreme

 Together with Rudy Tanzi, Doo Kim and Tom Perls, we are performing a multicenter study to understand the phenomenon of super-ager resilience.
 These individuals, even though they are centenarians, exhibit the cognitive abilities of 70 year olds.
 Some have significant AD related pathology but little loss of cognitive ability.
 We are working with the teams to assess neuropsychological, biomarker, neuroimaging and neuropathological phenotyping together with molecular assay of miRNA in blood, brain, and Exome sequencing with whole RNA sequencing of specific regions of the brain normally impacted with pathology.
+In addition, we are performing spatial transcriptomics, and single nucleus RNA sequencing to determine localized molecular events.

 Human Experimental Models